 If this situation occurs, the best course of action is to go to an optical shop.
 Metal frames can break at the hinges, frame front or the temple.

-This requires special welding that molds the metal back into shape and should only be done by experts.
+Repairing broken metal eyeglass frames requires special welding that molds the metal back into shape.
+This is a job that is best done only by experts.

-Besides your obvious lack of welding tools, the process is delicate because if it’s done wrong, the lenses might not fit back into the frame.
+Besides your obvious lack of eyeglass frame welding tools, the process needs to be extremely precise.
+If metal frames are welded incorrectly, the lenses might not fit back into the frame.

 Plastic eyeglasses frames tend to have a higher risk of breaking than other types of frames..

-At Vint & York, we make plastic frames from a high-quality acetate that is reliable and beautiful.
+At Vint & York, we make plastic frames from high-quality acetate that is as reliable as it is gorgeous.
 Yet, even the best frames can suffer unfortunate accidents, and that’s when you need to be prepared.

 Fixing plastic eyeglasses requires a different approach due to the hard, inelastic material.